How Does Tithi Shape Your Personality?

 Ekadashi (11th Tithi): 120° – 132°

-Lesson: Let emotions flow without fixing them.
-Feeling something completely is often the only way to release it.
+Krishna: You process life inwardly, valuing solitude.
+Reflection comes naturally to you, but over-checking your feelings can make you feel trapped.
+The trick?
+Let emotions flow without constantly fixing them.
+Feeling something fully is often the best way to release it.

 Dwadashi (12th Tithi): 132° – 144°